 The service measures and reviews the delivery of care against good practice guidance.
 Leaders and managers ensure that good practice is shared and acted on throughout the service.

-needs are not regularly reviewed.
+reviewed.

 Investigations sometimes lack the full rigour needed and the learning is applied inconsistently; evidence that improvements have been embedded might be inconclusive or not sustainable.